Hypn-OS/GKosh/README.md

 This is just a single example and the real scenario can be more complex.
 So we are planning to develop a system where user will be able to save a continuous chain of data so that he/she may fetch them in that order whenever needed.

-# Deployed Version: Click https://gkosh.herokuapp.com to access the scalable as well as live deployed version of the application with it's basic functionality and much more.
+# Deployed Version:
+Click https://gkosh.herokuapp.com to access the scalable as well as live deployed version of the application with its basic functionality and much more.
 # Design :computer:

 ![GKosh](/assets/Gkosh.gif)